October 11-12, 2018 (Thursday/Friday)

 CME certificate will be mailed upon completion of the online program evaluation, following the symposium.

-_____ CEU’s have been approved by SC DHEC Division of EMS and Trauma.
+CEU’s will be approved by SC DHEC Division of EMS and Trauma.

 American Nurses Credentialing Center (ANCC) accepts AMA PRA Category 1 CreditTM from organizations accredited by the ACCME.
 See Continuing Medical Education below for the number of credits approved.